kmerckae/panda_safe_hrc_tutorial/source/doc/archive/archive.rst

     cd ..
     catkin_make

 In order to launch the file, execute these two lines in two different terminals.
 In the first terminal you will have to launch the zed_wrapper.
-You can get it :ref:`here<wrapper>`.
+You can get it in the wrapper.
 But before that go to the zed wrapper configuration directory and open the common.yaml file

 .. code-block:: bash